FY21 Public Safety Priorities

 The FY21 budget continues to invest in technology and increased staff capacity for the Police Department.
 It contains funding to complete the rollout of the body worn camera program.
 It also contains funding for two police classes to increase the size of the force by 25 and a class of 20 cadets to start in the spring.
 This cadet class will expand public safety opportunities to a diverse pipeline of local young people.

 Other FY21 investments in Boston's police force include:

-- adding laboratory equipment and supplies to reflect additional Forensics staff
+- Adding laboratory equipment and supplies to reflect additional Forensics staff; and,

 - $75,000 to expand the capacity of the Community Engagement Bureau's programming, as part of the HHS cabinet's citywide targeted violence prevention strategy.

 Boston Fire Department

 The health and safety of firefighters continues to be paramount for the City and the FY21 continues invest heavily in the Fire Department, including: